atomgalaxy/wg21-P3510-this-ctor-pre/paper.md

 # Wording

-Add to [dcl.contract.func]
+In [over.call.func] Add a new paragraph after p3:

-A predicate of a precondition assertion of a constructor, and a predicate of a postcondition assertion on a destructor, shall not make implicit reference to a non-static member or sub-object (i.e. without `this->`).
+    If an implied object argument `*this` relied upon in the predicate of a precondition assertion of a constructor, or of a postcondition assertion of a destructor, is the object being constructed or destroyed, respectively, and a non-static member function is selected, the program is ill-formed."

+At the end of [expr.prim.id.general] p2, add

+    If this transformation would be applied in a precondition of a constructor of X, or a postcondition of a destructor of X, and the implied `*this` refers to the object immediately constructed or destroyed, respectively, the program is ill-formed."